Narrative film ∙ 5min | 2017

 An awkward computer programmer (Ikechukwu Ufomadu) learns to dance to impress his next-door neighbor (Rachel Wyman).
 Named after a dance from the Afro-Haitian Vodou tradition, Yanvalou is pure visual storytelling through image and action.
-Featuring playful and sensual choreography by
+Featuring playful and sensual choreography

-master Haitian dancer Julio Jean and music by Evans Seney, Fritz Vivien, and Jean-Mary Brignol, Yanvalou was inspired by a personal struggle to connect with human beings—and my own body—within the conflicting cultures of the dance studio and digital startup environments.
+by master Haitian dancer Julio Jean and music by Evans Seney, Fritz Vivien, and Jean-Mary Brignol, Yanvalou was inspired by a personal struggle to connect with human beings—and my own body—within the conflicting cultures of the dance studio and digital startup environments.

 Commissioned for The Bureau of Creative Works with support from NEW INC, Gibney, and the Feirstein Graduate School of Cinema.
 Production still photos by An Rong Xu.
+Special thanks to The Magic Hour, Nitehawk, BAM, and NoBudge.

-Select Screenings and Awards
+Select Screenings & Press

 2018 ZINEBI x B.A.D.
 Bilbao Festival of Contemporary Theatre and Dance, Bilbao, SPAIN